Helping Make NYCHA Safer

 - The building has three or more apartments

-- A child age 5 years or younger resides in the apartment
+- A child under 6 years of age resides in the apartment

 In any location where there is presumed to be lead-based paint, NYCHA must follow lead-safe rules when doing any work that could disturb a painted surface.
 However, if an inspection confirms the location does not have lead-based paint, NYCHA instead can follow regular work practices.

 If work must be done to reduce lead-based paint hazards in your home, here is how NYCHA will let you know:

 - Lead Renovation, Repair and Painting (RRP) Notice for Apartment